CodyReichert/awesome-cl/README.md

 Reference
 ---------

+* NEW!
+[CL CommunitySpec](https://cl-community-spec.github.io/pages/index.html) - a rendition of the Common Lisp ANSI Specification draft.
+  * with an interactive search, syntax highlighting!
+And open-source.
+* NEW! [novaspec](https://novaspec.org/) - a modern rendition of the CL ANSI draft.
+  * not open-source?

 * [Common Lisp Quick Reference](http://clqr.boundp.org/index.html) - A distilled, pocket-size version of the ANSI CL spec.
 Available for download as a PDF.
 * [CLHS](http://www.lispworks.com/documentation/lw50/CLHS/Front/index.htm) - The Common Lisp HyperSpec; the ANSI CL standard, in hypertext form.
 * [CLOS MOP specification](https://clos-mop.hexstreamsoft.com/) - A modern public domain online version of chapters 5 and 6 of The Art of the Metaobject Protocol